dgorin1/mddtoolkit/README.md

 tol: 0.00001
 ```

-Once you have your files created and organized, and our software installed, use the following command-line interface call:
+Once you have your files created and organized, and our software installed, begin your optimization with the following command-line call:
 ```
 fit_MDD_model \
     -i path_to/diffusion_code_final/example/tests/N13ksp_python_test.csv \